bobmagicii/vscode-auto-fold/README.md

 stay as you have them.

-If you just added the magic comment to a file and want to fold it without reloading it, or if at any time you can re-fold a file as configured using the keyboard shortcut `alt+grave` or by using the command pallete `ctrl+shift+p` and typing `autofold`.
+If you just added the magic comment to a file and want to fold it without reloading it, or if at any time you want to re-fold a file as configured, you can use the keyboard shortcut `alt+grave` or use the command pallete `ctrl+shift+p` and typing `autofold`.

 # Example: Javascript